 Unfortunately, it is currently not possible to hand in your thesis personally.
 Therefore, the following rules apply until further notice:

-Please remember: The declaration of authorship must also be signed in this version!
+Please remember: The declaration of authorship must also be signed in this version – a digital signature is sufficient!
 In addition, please fill out the permission to view the thesis form and send it with your work.

 TUM School of Management

 You can also hand in your thesis at the main gate.
 However, out of consideration for our colleagues, we would like to ask you not to do so.

 General information regarding the final thesis as well as all necessary forms are available under the caption “FINAL THESIS” in the download area of our homepage.

 Extension of the thesis’ deadline